Digipr01/Daily-Scrambler/README.md

 Daily scrambler was made for DannyHTv

 ## How to use
-Daily Scrambler is currently still being worked on, but I hope to give it commands soon
+Daily Scrambler is currently still being worked on, but there is alot already There is a command for every wca event, but some tend to not work; working on a fix!

 ## Contributors
 Main dev: Digipr01